0xLEANux/0xleanux.github.io/README.md

 - A **static site** approach (no backend required)

 > [!IMPORTANT]
 > GitHub Pages is static.
 It cannot process payments directly.
-Payments are handled by the providers you link (Sponsors/Stripe/PayPal/etc.).
+Payments are handled by the providers you link (Sponsors/Stripe/PayPal/etc.; PayPal currently paused in the live UI).

 ---